themightyscot/themightyscot.github.io/index.md

 ![] (https://github.com/themightyscot/themightyscot.github.io/blob/master/Screen%20Shot%202017-03-03%20at%206.07.46%20PM.png)

-From this data, we can see that Spirit is no longer active.
+From this data, we can see that Spirit is no longer active though Opportunity and Curiosity are still up and about and taking pictures!

+As you'll see from the data, there are two different ways of

 You can use the [editor on GitHub](https://github.com/themightyscot/themightyscot.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.